 After devastating floods in the 1950s, officials decided to divert the river outside the city.
-Instead, they created this wonderful park in the now dry riverbed.
+Instead, they created this wonderful park in the now-dry riverbed.

 A stroll through it is definitely worthwhile.
 As a green oasis, it attracts locals, visitors, families, walkers, and athletes at the same time.
-Whether for some relaxation or just a leisurely stroll today, the Jardins del Turia are an essential part of the city.
+Whether for some relaxation or just a leisurely stroll today, the Jardins del Turia is an essential part of the city.